 1 – Dinner Shows

-Editor’s Note: During the phased reopening of Walt Disney World, dinner shows may be temporarily suspended.
+Editor’s Note: During the phased reopening of Walt Disney World, both Hoop-Dee-Doo Musical Revue or Spirit of Aloha are not available.

 Disney World’s two dinner shows are the Hoop-Dee-Doo Musical Revue at Fort Wilderness and the Spirit of Aloha at Polynesian Village Resort.
 Of these two, our favorite to enjoy with our kids would have to be Hoop-Dee-Doo Musical Revue.
 While all shows and food selections are exceptional, Hoop-Dee-Doo has been a family favorite of ours.
 Plus, a dinner show is a great option when you don’t have a park ticket or are enjoying a resort day!